Job-seeking Italians don white gloves as butlers back in vogue

 Some scoff at the idea that butlering can be taught in a classroom.

-"They're taking anybody, including somebody who might have been a lorry driver for 20 years who decides he want to be a butler," says John Pettman, a former butler who now recruits staff for families on the Forbes Billionaires List.
+"They're taking anybody, including somebody who might have been a truck driver for 20 years who decides he want to be a butler," says John Pettman, a former butler who now recruits staff for families on the Forbes Billionaires List.

 Pettman began working at Buckingham Palace at the age of 16, opening car doors for guests of the British Royal Family.
 He then became a footman at the British Embassy in Paris.
 "People feel they can put themselves in a black waistcoat and become a butler," says the 33-year-old, who insists that excellence in the profession only “comes with experience".